ramkumar2122/Text-to-Image-Generation/README.md

 model_name | String | model_1 | Name of the model: Can be anything
 train | bool | True | This is True while training and false otherwise.
 Used for batch normalization

-We used the following script (hyper-parameters) in for the results that we show in our paper
+Used the following script (hyper-parameters) in for the results

 ```
 python train.py --t_dim=100 --image_size=128 --data_set=flowers --model_name=TAC_GAN --train=True --resume_model=True --z_dim=100 --n_classes=102 --epochs=400 --save_every=20 --caption_vector_length=4800 --batch_size=128